SacredData/nuxt-peertube/README.md

 - [ ] `usePeertubeChannel()` - Get a channel on the peertube
 - [ ] `usePeertubeVideo()` - Get a video on the peertube
 - [ ] `usePeertubeLive()` - Get a Live on the peertube
+- [ ] `usePeertubeEmbed()` - Grab embed of a video by its ID.
+Use peertube embed api to enable settings for the embed

 [![npm version][npm-version-src]][npm-version-href]
 [![npm downloads][npm-downloads-src]][npm-downloads-href]